DenislavVelichkov/Yet-Another-Social-Network/YASN-With-Angular/README.md

 # Yasn Project

 To run the project:
- - Go to root folder of the project and run mvn clean install
+ - Go to root folder of the project and type: mvn clean install
- - install Docker and run in cmd/bash command: docker-compose up --build
+ - Install Docker and go to root folder of the project and type in cmd/bash following command: docker-compose up --build
+ - Navigate to http://localhost:4200 and create your first account (:

 # YasnFrontend